-Students are considered to be present and not tardy when they are physically inside their classroom by 8:10 at Silver Strand.
+Students are considered to be present and not tardy when they are physically inside their classroom.
 Parents should be aware that by law, students are considered truant when they have any combination of 3 unexcused absences or tardies over 30 minutes (EC 48260).
-(See also the Truancy/School Attendance Review section below.)

 Independent Contracts for Study